sblisesivdin/gpaw-tools/installation/installationofgpawtools.md

 After editing ~/.bashrc file quit the current shell session and start a new one (or you can use `source ~/.bashrc` command).

 IMPORTANT NOTE FOR GPAW 23.6.0: The version 23.6.0 of GPAW has an error when you want to make DOS calculations.
 There is a line missing in `gpaw/dos.py` file.
-It is already fixed in development version, however, if you are using PIP to install gpaw, you will have this error.
+It is already fixed in the development version, however, if you are using PIP to install gpaw, you will have this error.
 You can add that line with a single command.
 You must run this command only ONCE.
 {: .text-red-200 }

     sed -i "166i\ \ \ \ \ \ \ \ from gpaw.calculator import GPAW" "$(python -m site --user-site)/gpaw/dos.py"